Multilevel Dimension-Independent Likelihood-Informed MCMC for Large-Scale Inverse Problems: Abstract

 \section{Abstract}

 We present a non-trivial integration of dimension-independent likelihood-informed (DILI) MCMC (Cui, Law, Marzouk, 2016) and the multilevel MCMC (Dodwell et al., 2015) to explore the hierarchy of posterior distributions.
-This integration offers several advantages: First, DILI-MCMC employs an intrinsic {\it likelihood-informed subspace} (LIS) (Cui et al., 2014) -- which involves a number of forward and adjoint model simulations -- to design accelerated operator-weighted proposals.
+This integration offers several advantages: First, DILI-MCMC employs an intrinsic {\it likelihood-informed subspace} (LIS) (Cui et al., 2014)---which involves a number of forward and adjoint model simulations---to design accelerated operator-weighted proposals.
 By exploiting the multilevel structure of the discretised parameters and discretised forward models, we design a {\it Rayleigh-Ritz procedure} to significantly reduce the computational effort in building the LIS and operating with DILI proposals.
 Second, the resulting DILI-MCMC can drastically improve the sampling efficiency of MCMC at each level, and hence reduce the integration error of the multilevel algorithm for fixed CPU time.
-To be able to fully exploit the power of multilevel MCMC and to reduce the dependencies of samples on different levels for a parallel implementation, we also suggest a new pooling strategy for allocating computational resources across different levels and constructing Markov chains at higher levels conditioned on those simulated on lower levels.
-Numerical results confirm the improved computational efficiency of the multilevel DILI approach.
+Numerical results confirm the improved computational efficiency of the multilevel DILI approach.\\